Holiland/angular-amplify/README.md

 - We haven't optimized it much, so it can be **slow especially for very large images** (8k) and with ControlNet.
 - **Prompt control is weak.** It will produce repeated patterns with strong positive prompts, and the result may not be usable.
+- The gradient calculation is not compatible with this hack.
+It will break any backward() or torch.autograd.grad() that passes UNet.

+### How it works (so simple!)